ShivPKeshri/celery_ws/RabbitMQ_Installation.md

-# Installation of RabitMQ on Ubuntu:
+# Installation of RabbitMQ on Ubuntu:

 Create a sh file, copy the script and save it: